mayadata-io/director-charts-internal/1.0.0/RC3/openebs/director/README.md

 ## Prerequisites
 - Kubernetes 1.11.0+ with RBAC enabled
 - iSCSI PV support in the underlying infrastructure
+- Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockersecret'

 ## Installing Maya OpenEBS Director
 ```